 During our last week of school, students participate in a variety of super fun activities to end the year.

 Field Trips are planned during the school year to extend the curriculum into the real world and to allow student opportunities for unique experiences.
 Signed permission slips are necessary.
 Behavioral expectations may be used as an incentive for attendance and parents will be notified if a child is not attending a field trip.
 Other arrangements at the school site will be made.
 Parents are often asked to participate as drivers and chaperones.
-All drivers must register with the Dixie district at least two weeks before driving students.
+All drivers must register with the Miller Creek district at least two weeks before driving students.
 Forms are available in the Silveira front office.
 Proof of insurance is required, and seat belts are mandatory and no child may ride in the front seat of a car that is equipped with an air bag.

 In the event of a fire, all students will evacuate classrooms, following a designated route to the yard.
 Each teacher will walk his/her students to their safety area on the first day of school.
 Teachers will take role and report missing students to the office.
 Monthly drills are held and students are reminded to remain calm in the hallways and follow teacher directions at all times.